 Have you built and shipped a mobile app?
 Share the link in the comments.

-Check back next week for our blog post on how to become a mobile app developer.
+Check out the second installment of this two-part series for our blog post on how to become a mobile app developer.